-Slopes, plains, forests and ravines of the Notranjska Regional Park are home to many a species, which enchants even the most demanding plant enthusiast.
+Slopes, plains, forests and ravines of the Notranjska Regional Park are home to many a species.
 In the multitude of common, but no less beautiful, flowers thrive carnivorous plants, as well as rare, endangered and native species.

 You can see this rosy-blossoming primrose only in Slovenia, as it doesn't thrive elsewhere in the world